doublecloud/terraform-provider-doublecloud/example_projects/clickstream/README.md

     kafka_format = 'JSONEachRow';
 ```

-As you see in example we don't need to specify auth details for kafka engine, since it already passed during cluster setup here:
+As you see in the example, we don't need to specify auth details for the Kafka engine, since it already passed during cluster setup here:

 [clickhouse.tf#L20-L25](./clickhouse.tf#L20-L25)
 ```tf
     kafka {